 What were the roles(s) of brines during the emergence of life, and could brines have preserved biosignatures?

 On Earth, brines — and hypersaline ecosystems in general — are environments that can favor the preservation of organic matter.
 Biosignatures of microorganisms can be sequestered into host matrices that allow the formation of biofilms or microbial mats in aqueous and terrestrial environments.
 Do brines in the solar system preserve organic matter and biosignatures similarly to brines on Earth?
-Brines can influence or place constraints upon the boundaries for biological activity and habitability by affecting the water activity of an environment.
-For example, some brines on Mars have water activities below the minimum threshold to support life.
+Brines can influence or place constraints upon the boundaries for biological activity and habitability by affecting the water activity, pH, and chaotropicity of an environment.
 Did ancient brines promote habitable environments?
 What were the roles that brines played during the emergence and evolution of primitive and complex life forms?

 How have brines altered the surfaces and interiors of planetary bodies in the past, and how do we find evidence of ancient brine environments?